awillig/dcp-vardis/dcp-vardis-project/specification/dcp-bp.md

       contain only one payload from the queue.
 Organising the queue in FIFO mode means that head-of-line blocking can happen.

+    - In the `BP_QMODE_QUEUE_DROPTAIL` and `BP_QMODE_QUEUE_DROPHEAD`
-    - `BP_QMODE_QUEUE_DROPTAIL` means that payloads enter a FIFO queue of finite positive length.
-If a new payload is submitted to a full queue, the new payload is discarded.
+      queueing modes the payload enters a FIFO queue of finite positive length.
+If a new payload is submitted to a full queue, the new payload is discarded when `BP_QMODE_QUEUE_DROPTAIL` is chosen, or the head-of-queue
+      payload is discarded and the new payload is stored at the end of the queue when `BP_QMODE_QUEUE_DROPHEAD` is chosen.
 Any non-discarded payload is transmitted in a beacon only once, then dropped from the queue.
-A beacon contain only one payload from the queue.
+A beacon contains only one payload from the queue.
 Organising the queue in FIFO mode means that head-of-line blocking can happen.